 The Hornblower Niagara Falls Boat Ride is located at 5920 Niagara Parkway in Niagara Falls Ontario Canada.
 Phone: +1 855-264-2427.

-Opening date is tentatively May 1st 2025.
-Hours: 9:00am to 5:00pm during the spring and fall with extended hours during the summer months.
+Now closed for the season.
+Hours: 9:00am to 5:00pm during the spring and fall with extended hours of 8:30am-6:00pm during the summer months.

 Open seven days a week during the months of May through November.